 In Canada, the plazas and crossings are located in areas where no major transportation facilities presently exist; all plaza and crossing alternatives therefore result in increases in concentrations of pollutants over the "Do Nothing" alternative.
 The results of the air quality modelling of the plaza and crossing combinations indicate that the greatest changes to air quality occur around the plaza areas as opposed to the crossings.
 The plazas connected to the Crossing X-10B and X-11C alternatives are located in industrial areas away from sensitive receptors.
 With Crossing X-10A, Plaza A has a greater buffer area around the tolling/inspection plazas, where vehicles stopping/queuing/starting up will occur.
 Nonetheless, impacts to adjacent residences may occur under certain conditions.
-All three crossing-plaza alternatives were found to have moderate impacts.
+All three crossingplaza alternatives were found to have moderate impacts due to the impacts being limited to within 250 m of the Plazas.

-In the US, air quality will improve even under the "Do Nothing" alternative because of US Environmental Protection Agency rules and regulations under the Clean Air Act and the National Ambient Air Quality Standards.
+In the U.S., air quality will improve even under the "Do Nothing" alternative because of U.S. Environmental Protection Agency rules and regulations under the Clean Air Act and the National Ambient Air Quality Standards.
 Regional air quality will also improve because of the closings of old manufacturing plants due to the decline in the economy and a shift to more service-oriented industries.
 Local air quality conditions in the Mexicantown area at the Ambassador Bridge are expected to improve with opening of the Ambassador Bridge Gateway Project in 2009.
-All of the new crossing/plaza alternatives will aid in improving air quality by spreading the automotive traffic in Southwest Detroit and reducing the number of heavy-duty diesel trucks within the neighborhoods.
-The Ambassador Bridge has Mexicantown as its neighbor to the east.
-The Delray neighborhood is located to the west of the new plaza.
-Mexicantown is an expanding, neighborhood.
+All of the new crossing/plaza alternatives will aid in improving air quality by spreading the automotive traffic in Southwest Detroit and reducing the number of heavy-duty diesel trucks within the neighbourhoods.
+The Ambassador Bridge has Mexicantown as its neighbour to the east.
+The Delray neighbourhood is located to the west of the new plaza.
+Mexicantown is an expanding, neighbourhood.
 Splitting traffic between two bridges/plazas will reduce the pollution now concentrated in one area.